rakesh-mundlamuri/oai_ants_tutorial_2025/ran/RAN_Installation.md

 sudo -E ./nr-softmodem -O ~/oai_tuto_restart_2025/ran/conf/gnb.sa.band78.fr1.106PRB.usrpb210.conf --gNBs.[0].min_rxtxtime 6 --rfsim
 ```

 Run the UE from a second terminal:

 ```bash
 cd ~/openairinterface5g/cmake_targets/ran_build/build
 sudo -E ./nr-uesoftmodem -r 106 --numerology 1 --band 78 -C 3619200000 --rfsim --ssb 516 -O ~/oai_tuto_restart_2025/ran/conf/nrue.conf
 ```

+If you are using USRP you should remove the paramter --rfsim.

+## Check the output

 Verify that it is connected: you should see the following output at gNB: